Heat waves: What are the alternatives to air conditioning? | DW | 18.07.2022

 The climate crisis has made heat waves more likely and more intense around the world.
 Even in 2018, the use of air conditioners and electric fans made up 10% of global electricity consumption, according to the International Energy Agency.

-And that although air conditioners were only widespread in a few countries like Japan and the US — where more than 90% of households have them — and only available to 8% of people in the hottest parts of the world.
+And that although air conditioners were only widespread in a few countries like Japan and the United States — where more than 90% of households have them — and only available to 8% of people in the hottest parts of the world.

 To break out of this loop, scientists point to passive cooling strategies that control the temperature using little to no energy.

-"Passive cooling is so promising because it's less expensive, it averts intensification of urban heat island effects, it increases survivability by diminishing reliance on air conditioning," said Alexandra Rempel, Assistant Professor of Environmental Design at University of Oregon.
+"Passive cooling is so promising because it's less expensive, it averts intensification of urban heat island effects, it increases survivability by diminishing reliance on air conditioning," said Alexandra Rempel, assistant professor of environmental design at University of Oregon in the US.
 "It also takes pressure off the electrical grid."

 In Mediterranean climates, surviving extreme heat can be as simple as opening the windows at night to let in cool air and drawing the shades when the sun hits the window during the day.

-Rempel authored a study that found natural ventilation and shading alone can lower indoor temperatures by about 14°C and reduce the load on air conditioning by up to 80%.
-The study made these simulations using data from a 2021 heat wave that killed hundreds in the Pacific Northwest, usually known for its mild weather.
+Rempel authored a study that found natural ventilation and shading alone can lower indoor temperatures by about 14 degrees Celsius and reduce the load on air conditioners by up to 80%.
+The study made these simulations using data from a 2021 heat wave that killed hundreds in the Pacific Northwest region, usually known for its mild weather.

 Old cooling tricks can make a significant difference if they are communicated properly and facilitated, according to Rempel.
-This shows the Pacific Northwest, one of the few US regions where ACs aren’t ubiquitous yet, can avoid adopting air conditioning or at least minimize it even as extreme heat becomes more likely, she says.
+This shows the Pacific Northwest, one of the few US regions where air conditioners aren't yet ubiquitous, can avoid adopting air conditioning or at least minimize it even as extreme heat becomes more likely, she said.

+Passive cooling can also be integrated into a building's design.
+Some methods, such as wind catchers in North Africa and the Middle East, have been staving off heat for centuries.

-Other features to help keep buildings bearable, include louvered shading devices that block out the sun, double glazing that limits the amount of heat gained or lost through windows and water fountains that lower the air temperatures through evaporative cooling.
+Other features that help keep buildings bearable include louvered shading devices that block out the sun, double glazing that limits the amount of heat gained or lost through windows and water fountains that lower the air temperatures through evaporative cooling.

-Residential buildings in the United Arab Emirates could reduce their annual energy consumption by more than 20% by using passive cooling, according to a study by the British University in Dubai that looked at eight strategies.
+Residential buildings in the United Arab Emirates could reduce their annual energy consumption by more than 20% through the use of passive cooling, according to a study by the British University in Dubai that looked at eight strategies.

 The California Academy of Sciences in San Francisco is an example of a building that made air conditioning a last resort.
 With its insulating green roof, louvers that open and close throughout the day and a ventilation system that makes use of natural air currents, the structure puts passive cooling at the forefront.